-• the subscription of loans at the end of 2021 to finance the acquisition of a majority stake in Firstronic, the effect of the increase in interest rates, which remain at variable rates on our short-term financing lines.
-(2) Including €162K of financial expenses for the retirement benefit obligation and €356K of financial expenses on lease liabilities.
+- · the subscription of loans at the end of 2021 to finance the acquisition of a majority stake in Firstronic, - · of the first LACROIX ELECTRONICS MI, LLC contribution, - · the financing of production investments (new Symbiose plant among others) and the general needs of the group, - · the effect of the increase in interest rates, which remain at variable rates on our short-term financing lines. - (2) Including €162K of financial expenses for the retirement benefit obligation and €356K of financial expenses on lease liabilities.
 In 2021, €8,909k was recognised for the revaluation of Firstronic shares.